BL O-series engine: Design

 Offered in the unusual capacity of 1.7 L as well as 2.0 L, it proved to be reliable and was widely used in BL vehicles.
 These included the rear wheel drive Morris Ital of 1980 (1.7 L or 2.0 L with an automatic gear box), the rear wheel drive Rover SD1 of 1982 (2.0 L only), and 1.7 L and 2.0 L in the front wheel drive Austin Ambassador – in fact the only engine offered in this model.
+The 2-litre O-series design is 35 lb lighter than the previous B-series, resulting in a total dry wright of 325 lb, together with a noise reduction of 5.5dB at 3,000 rpm.
+The engines were built at the Cotton Hackett engine plant.

 In 1984, it was reworked for installation in high specification 2.0 L versions of the front-wheel drive Austin Maestro and Austin Montego, where it was later optionally available with fuel injection or turbo-charging.
 This installation of the O-series was adapted for use with the Honda PG-1 end-on manual gearbox, replacing the gearbox-in-sump design traditionally used on British Leyland front-wheel-drive products.
 The 1.7 L O-series was not used in these vehicles, which featured R- and later S-series 1.6 L units instead.
-The cylinder blocks of the later transverse and earlier longitudinally mounted versions of the engine are not however interchangeable owing to differences in the gearbox mounting flange.
+The cylinder blocks of the transmission-in-sump (Princess/Ambassador), rear wheel drive longitudinal (Marina/Ital/Rover SD1), and the transverse, end-on transmission (Maestro/Montego/Rover 800) versions are not interchangeable.

 A notable advantage of the 2-litre, petrol O-series engine is that the cylinder head does not require modification to run on unleaded petrol due to having hardened valve seats.
 Other O-series engines, however, cannot run on unleaded without modification of the cylinder head or use of an additive.

 By 1987, British Leyland (now known as the Rover Group) equipped the O-series with a 16-valve cylinder head for the Rover 800.
 This 2.0 L unit was known as the M series, and was further reworked into the T series in 1992.
 The 8-valve version of the O-series was also briefly used in budget versions of the Rover 800, although confusingly this was given the "M8" designation in official Rover service publications – implying it was an 8-valve version of the M Series engine, although it was identical to the O series used in the Maestro and Montego.